Background

 The same principles will be reflected in the way the community works together to design, create and use the space:

-Head: learning together and skills share – e.g. about species living in the garden, medicinal herbs.
+Head: learning together and sharing skills, for instance about species living in the garden and medicinal herbs.

-Heart: social occasions and cultivating relationship – fire circles, singing, festivals.
+Heart: social occasions and cultivating relationship, including fire circles, singing and festivals.

 You can view our design concept video here.